 The Physician Scientist Training Program (PSTP) seeks applicants who have demonstrated excellent academic performance and significant research experience.
-Students are required to have at least one reference letter written by a mentor of the their research experience.
+Students are required to have at least one reference letter written by a mentor of their research experience.

 Prospective PSTP students are encouraged to begin investigating early which graduate group would be most appropriate for their Ph.D. research and more specifically identifying faculty whose research aligns with their own.
-Prospective PSTP students should initiate their application to Graduate Studies once they are invited for a medical school interview.
-Further information in this area can be obtained at the following site:

 It is the responsibility of each prospective PSTP student to complete applications to both the M.D.
 (School of Medicine) and Ph.D.
 (Graduate Studies) programs at UC Davis (see below).

-NOTE: most graduate groups will permit the Graduate Record Examination (GRE) to be substituted by the Medical College Admission Test (MCAT).
+NOTE: Most graduate groups will permit the Graduate Record Examination (GRE) to be substituted by the Medical College Admission Test (MCAT).
 Students should self-report their MCAT scores as "other" scores.

 Students who are not admitted to the PSTP will still be considered for the regular M.D. program and will still have the opportunity to pursue a research pathway once in medical school.
-Specific research pathways include the Medical Student Research Fellowship Program and various NIH T32 training fellowship programs.
+Specific research pathways include the Medical Student Research Fellowship Program and various NIH TL1 training fellowship programs.